-In this article, we will take a look at countries with high income equality and ask the question: Does high income equality lead to a better standard of living?
+In this article, we will take a look at countries with high income equality AND high income inequality and ask the question: Between these two, which leads to a better standard of living for the whole?

 I recently wrote an article about socialism in Sweden.
-With Barack Obama trying to implement higher taxes on the rich, the arch-conservative Fox News threatened that we would become the next “socialist Sweden” if this were to happen.
+With Bernie Sanders threatening higher taxes if he wins the presidency, the arch-conservative Fox News threatened that we would become the next “socialist Sweden” if this were to happen.

 I found this to be a bit of an empty threat given that Sweden always tops the list of countries with the highest standard of living.
 In actuality, Sweden is not a socialist state and in many respects exemplifies a more capitalist bent than we have.
 What a shocker-Fox News lied!